It's less about life difficulties, and more about who supports you

 Hello, and welcome to my website!
 I am a professor of clinical psychology at Long Island University, where I conduct Attachment research, teach doctoral-level seminars (including psychotherapy interventions and developmental psychopathology), and supervise doctoral students.
 I am also a New York State licensed clinical psychologist.
 I use my educational, research and practice platforms to promote sensitive communication between people, which I believe stands at the heart of well-being.

 As a researcher, I study how early relationships with our parents influence our mental and physical health, and the quality of our close relationships later in life.
 I do so by investigating how individuals across the lifespan behave with their parents at times of distress, and how they remember and talk about these relationships years later.
 As a clinical psychologist, I apply an attachment-informed framework to therapy, which I keep developing through my research to scaffold my understanding of the difficulties clients experience.

-I am thankful for being in a unique position to both inform my clinical practice with the most up-to-date research findings, and inform my research endeavors with extensive hands-on clinical experience I gain from interacting with patients.
+I am thankful for being in a unique position to both inform my clinical practice with cutting-edge research findings, and inform my research endeavors with extensive hands-on clinical experience I gain from interacting with patients.

 Whether you are looking for effective individual or couples therapy to help you deal with difficulties in life, interested in finding out more about my research, or book a presentations, I invite you to get in touch!